Code2MCP: Transforming Code Repositories into MCP Services: Introduction

-However, while these efforts advance the consumption side of the problem, how agents can better use tools, they largely overlook a more fundamental bottleneck on the supply side.
-This supply bottleneck is not a theoretical concern but a stark reality preventing standards like MCP from achieving widespread adoption.
-For example, RAG-MCP~\citep{gan2025rag} utilizes over 4,400 servers on \url{mcp.so}, but there are 268 million public GitHub repositories.
+However, while these efforts advance the consumption side of the problem by improving how agents use tools, they largely overlook a more fundamental bottleneck on the supply side.
+This bottleneck is not theoretical.
+Most consumer-side settings assume that a usable tool pool already exists, whether it is a curated knowledge graph as in SciToolAgent~\citep{ding2025scitoolagent} or open-source repositories as explored by OpenAgents~\citep{OpenAgents} and RepoMaster~\citep{wang2025repomaster}.
+Yet the scale of available standardized tools remains limited.
+For example, RAG-MCP~\citep{gan2025rag} performs retrieval over a pre-existing MCP server registry, with \url{mcp.so} as a representative platform, whereas the broader software ecosystem contains hundreds of millions of public GitHub repositories.
 The critical question of how to create a large and diverse pool of these standardized, agent-ready tools has been left unaddressed.
 This creates a major adoption gap, effectively locking away the largest software repository, GitHub, from this emerging ecosystem.